DARIAEngineering/dcaf_case_management/docs/OUR_DATA_COLLECTION_PRACTICES.md

 ## How long we store it

-We store anonymized reporting data indefinitely; personally identifiable fields are wiped after (TBD EXACT BUSINESS RULES).
+We store anonymized reporting data indefinitely; personally identifiable fields are wiped after.
+We're hashing out exact rules but see [this issue](https://github.com/DCAFEngineering/dcaf_case_management/issues/812) for progress.